rshi07-yorku/EECS-1012-project/README.md

    - Server gets user's diary entries.
    - “New Entry” form becomes available.
 5. User adds new entries → server saves them.

+# What else we have left on the frontend
+- On homepage we create drop down menu for all of the users diaries that calls on the dates the diaries were made
+- ~On edit page we implment calendar.html and include a link to the html file as well* No Calendar~ -